 Try journaling your experiences and find an outlet for your emotions.
 This is a magic pill that helps in emotional healing.
 Weigh out the pros and cons of staying in an abusive relationship, and decide for yourself.
 You know which option is more freeing.

 The next step is to prepare for the exit route.
 Keep your passport, educational degrees and other essential documents in your custody.
 Talk to your family about the intensity of the abuse and your laborious efforts invested in keeping it going.
 Take them into your confidence and step out of the house.
 Later, you can resume your career, and start the second innings of life with a new hope.

 Remember, there are 3 Cs in life: choices, chances and changes.
 You must choose to take a chance, or your life will never change.
 In terms of abusive relationships, only ‘YOU’ have the power to choose a better experience, change it and live as a survivor, not as a victim.

 Do you know of any such women who lived through abusive relationships?
-Or if you are one of the survivors, then our Bonobology Team would like to know your story of fighting abuse in relationships.
+Or if you are one of the survivors, then Bonobology would like to know your story of fighting abuse in relationships.

 Depression, anxiety, insecurity about one’s body, and most significantly, constant fear and panic.

 Many abusers face some childhood trauma and the effects of it begin to show in adulthood, where they take out their pent up anger and frustration in the form of abuse on others.